 provenance, I’d guess it to be quite modern, and likely English because of its weight.

-the two just above.
+Here's a fourth cow creamer almost identical to the three above.
+This one is marked for Tiffany & Co., England and date-stamped for 1963.
 It’s interesting in that it has a gold wash.
 Tiffany’s produced a number of

 creamers of this shape – I’ve even seen one with diamonds in the eyes and anus (of all things), but